rissajackson/rissajackson.github.io/source/_talks/twitch-mentor-junior.md

 ---

 <h3>Summary</h3>
 Join Alex Six and Rissa as they talk about Mentorship and Junior Developers on Alex's Twitch Stream.
 Rissa talks as an early career developer who was recently a junior developer.
 Alex talks as an experienced developer who runs an Apprenticeship program for junior developers at Kirschbaum.
-Watch or listen to our stream <a href="https://www.twitch.tv/videos/1784041529">here</a>!